Jean Giraudoux: Biography

-Giraudoux was born in Bellac, Haute-Vienne, where his father, Léger Giraudoux, worked for the Ministry of Transport.
+Giraudoux was born 29 October 1882 in Bellac, Haute-Vienne, where his father, Léger Giraudoux, worked for the Ministry of Transport.
 Giraudoux studied at the Lycée Lakanal in Sceaux and upon graduation traveled extensively in Europe.
 After his return to France in 1910, he accepted a position with the Ministry of Foreign Affairs.
 With the outbreak of World War I, he served with distinction and in 1915 became the first writer ever to be awarded the wartime Legion of Honour.

 He married in 1918 and in the subsequent inter-war period produced the majority of his writing.
 He first achieved literary success through his novels, notably Siegfried et le Limousin (1922) and Eglantine (1927).
 An ongoing collaboration with actor and theater director Louis Jouvet, beginning in 1928 with Jouvet's radical streamlining of Siegfried for the stage, stimulated his writing.
 But it is his plays that gained him international renown.
-He became well known in the English speaking world largely because of the award-winning adaptations of his plays by Christopher Fry (Tiger at the Gates) and Maurice Valency (the satirical The Madwoman of Chaillot, Ondine, The Enchanted, The Apollo of Bellac).
+He became well known in the English speaking world largely because of the award-winning adaptations of his plays by Christopher Fry (The Trojan War Will Not Take Place, as Tiger at the Gates) and Maurice Valency (the satirical The Madwoman of Chaillot, Ondine, The Enchanted, The Apollo of Bellac).

 Giraudoux served as a juror with Florence Meyer Blumenthal in awarding the Prix Blumenthal, a grant given between 1919 and 1954 to painters, sculptors, decorators, engravers, writers, and musicians.
 In politics he was affiliated with the Radical Party, served in the cabinet of Édouard Herriot in 1932, and was appointed as Minister of Information by Édouard Daladier in 1939.

+Giraudoux died mysteriously in Paris, 31 January 1944, at the age of 61.
+There has been speculation that he was poisoned.
 He is buried in the Cimetière de Passy in Paris.

 Several of his poems were set to music by Maurice Jaubert.